johnlarkin1/johnlarkin1.github.io/_posts/2016-11-19-three-square-theorem.md

 Conclusion
 ==========

 This obviously wasn't really a code heavy project.
+You can [check out the code here][code].
 But it's got some pretty interesting math.
 I also am still relatively new at this so I figured this would be a good chance to get my feet wet on a project where I wasn't really looking at pseudocode and there wasn't really a clean path.
 That being said... the solution I implemented was still brute-force just with a slight twist.
 As always, if people have more clever solutions, then *please* let me know!
 I'd love to hone my skills.

 [comment]: <> (Bibliography)